 That’s not to say that you can visit Iceland for little or no money.
 Your Friend in Reykjavik suggests budgeting at least US$80-100 a day.
-And we have a few tips on how to make the most of your money and time —
+And we have a few tips on how to make the most of your money and time.

 Iceland on a budget is possible!

-8 money-saving tips for your Iceland visit
+Eight money-saving tips for your Iceland visit

-1. Visit in low season
+Visit in low season

-2. Share the wealth (and the cost!)
+Share the wealth (and the cost!)

 BYOB from duty-free

 If you are one of those who like to party, you may want to consider taking advantage of duty-free discounts when you land.
-But, take it from us, you can have a great time whether you enjoy water or wine.
+But take it from us; you can have a great time whether you enjoy water or wine.

 Eat like a local

 Take public transport

 You can easily get around most towns by walking, but sometimes you want a ride.
 There are taxis available, but you should check out the public bus system.
 For getting around Reykjavik or traveling from town to town, the Strætó route network is pretty convenient and affordable.
 There’s also a hop-on-hop-off bus service for a little more flexibility.

 Use refillable water bottles

-7. Best things in life are free (or really cheap)!
+The best things in life are free (or really cheap)!

 Of course, we want you to join our walking tours, but there are also plenty of free activities in Reykjavik and across Iceland.
 Make your visit to Iceland a true adventure — take a local bus and pick a stop.
 You may be surprised at what you discover when you venture truly off the tourist-y path.

 Check for discounts

 Ask Your Friend in Reykjavik for money-saving tips and tricks!

 Exploring Iceland on a budget should not be hard.
 Your Friend in Reykjavik wants you to enjoy Iceland to its fullest.
-Our guides will share their knowledge not just of our favorite home town, but also, if you ask nicely, the best way to enjoy your Iceland stay!
+Our guides will share their knowledge not just of our favorite hometown but also, if you ask nicely, the best way to enjoy your Iceland stay!